TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
+New for r231
+Removed Setting: staff 'DD Suit' - 'Fatigues - All' setting to relieve additional fv2 limit for future addons.
+Won't return till/if full FoxKit gets full fv2 support.
+Added Settings: Ocelot and Quiet added to Appearance > Player Type - WARNING: Ocelot and Quiet player types have side effect when used due to trying to work around them being restricted to FOB.
+The Pause menu will be disabled and the game may hit an infinite load if you complete a mission while they are used.
+Use nexusmods.com/metalgearsolidvtpp/mods/518 by BobDoleOwndU to fix sound issues with using these player types.

 New for r230
 Fixed: IHExtToMgsv.ProcessCommands calling WriteToExtTxt every frame, seems like this bug may have been in there since wpf IHExts creation.
 Fixed: IHExtToMgsv.ProcessCommands Not converting mgsvToExtComplete arg to number.
 Though the WriteToExtTxt concat seemed to interpret ok anyway?